 Because the Quantum is meant to be worn over the Fleece 5.0 or other layering garments, it is generously sized and quite comfortable.
 When worn on its own, it makes an ideal windbreaker, without a lot of bulk and without being too heavy.
 This is the jacket I grab when I am headed to the ranch, where winds can reach 30 – 40 miles per hour on any given day.

 The Fleece 5.0 is my new favorite layering garment, bar none.
 Since fall began and our days have gotten a bit nippier, I have depended upon it to keep me warm.
-Notice that there are two vertical chest pockets and two deeper handwarmer pockets, as well as a pocket on the left sleeve.
+Notice that there are two vertical chest pockets and two deeper handwarmer pockets, and a pocket on the left sleeve.
 My favorite happens to be the “secret side-seam pocket” on the right side, which is where I generally keep my iPhone tucked.

 On a guy, using one of the Clear Touch Fabric inner pockets to carry an iPhone would probably make the most sense – and believe me, I tried it.
 Unfortunately, curvier females will find that unless they want to go up a jacket size, putting an iPhone in one of these chest pockets will make the front of their jacket lay improperly.
-Ah well, there are lots of other things which can easily be tucked in those spots.
+Ah well, there are lots of other things that can be easily tucked in those spots.
 Other interior pockets are properly sized to hold digital cameras, navigation devices, IDs, pens, tickets, documents, a book…really anything that you might want to carry; the Fleece also has my favorite eyeglass and chamois pocket.

-All of the zippers have pulls, so that they can be opened and shut when wearing gloves…
+All of the zippers have pulls so that they can be opened and shut when wearing gloves…

 …and once again, exterior branding is minimal and very tastefully done.

-Okay; it’s time for some pictures of the system in use.
-This is me, at 5’10″, wearing a men’s medium.
+Okay, it’s time for some pictures of the system in use.
+This is me, at 5’10”, wearing a men’s medium.
 It fits me loosely, but not too loosely.